 Strong Families and Powerful Communities

 “Like many states, North Carolina faces an opioid crisis that has rapidly intensified in recent years.”
 The NC Medical Journal goes on to say that addressing this epidemic requires interventions in medicine, law enforcement, and community-based prevention programs.
 WRAL reported in July of 2018 that Lee County is in the top ten NC counties for opioid overdoses.
+According to the CDCs 2017 numbers Lee County has one of the highest prescription rates compared to other US Counties.
 Since the line between use and abuse is so blurry this crisis does not have easy answers.

-To address these identified issues of substance abuse, the N.C.
-Cooperative Extension Service and N.C.
-4-H have taken the lead on initiating community-based prevention tools through youth and family education to provide proactive education.
+To address these identified issues of substance abuse, N.C.
+Cooperative Extension and 4-H have taken the lead on initiating community-based prevention tools through youth and family education to provide proactive education.
 Strong families build up resilient youth who become productive members of our community.

 Strong families also have nurturing skills that support children, have effective discipline techniques, are building and supporting healthy future goals, and have coping skills for stress.
 Young people in strong families will be more resilient, more able to resist peer pressure, and more likely to talk to their caregivers about problems they are facing.